In Tuskegee, Painful History Shadows Efforts To Vaccinate African Americans

 "It's both historical and current," he says.
 "And not either/or but both/and."

-Now, he says, the coronavirus pandemic and its disparate impact on people of color, have exposed the shortcomings of the U.S. healthcare delivery system.
-For instance, there's no hospital serving the general public in Tuskegee and COVID-19 testing was hard to come by early on.
+Now, he says, the coronavirus pandemic and its disparate impact on people of color have exposed the shortcomings of the U.S. health care delivery system.
+For instance, there's no hospital serving the general public in Tuskegee, and coronavirus testing was hard to come by early on.

 So it's not just historical but it's current," he says.
 "The combination of that makes folks pause."